JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 Inside the `resumeWith` function, as one can see, we simply resume the continuation on another thread.

 Note that we pass the `context` of provided continuation as our own, so our continuation inherits it from the wrapped one.
-That is not required, but since `context` is a replacement for `ThreadLocal`, we should keep it and.
+That is not required, but since `context` is a replacement for `ThreadLocal`, we should keep it.
 All we are allowed to do is add additional infrastructural information, like `ContinuationInterceptor`, but we can never remove anything added by the user.

 It is important to note that the `key` property should be constant.
 Otherwise, `get` on this key will return null, and there will be no